North American P-51 Mustang: Design and development

-It is important to note that the Mustang I (NA-73 and NA-83) and the Ia (NA-91), produced for the British, were not equivalent to the P-51A which was a later model (NA-99).
+The Mustang I (NA-73 and NA-83) and the Ia (NA-91), produced for the British, were not equivalent to the P-51A which was a later model (NA-99).
 Two British Mustang Is were held back by the USAAF and given the provisional model number XP-51.
 The USAAF held back 57 Mustang Ia aircraft armed with 4 x 20mm Hispano cannon, from the third British order, converting most of them to tactical reconnaissance aircraft and designating them P-51-2/F6A.
 North American retained the second aircraft of this batch to help develop the P-51A.

 The Allison engine in the Mustang I had a single-stage supercharger that caused power to drop off rapidly above 15000 ft.
 This made it unsuitable for use at the altitudes where combat was taking place in Europe.
 Allison's attempts at developing a high-altitude engine were underfunded, but produced the V-1710-45, which featured a variable-speed auxiliary supercharger and developed 1150 hp at 22400 ft.
 In November 1941, NAA studied the possibility of using it, but fitting its excessive length in the Mustang would require extensive airframe modifications and cause long production delays.
 In May 1942, following positive reports from the RAF on the Mustang I's performance below 15,000 ft, Ronald Harker, a test pilot for Rolls-Royce, suggested fitting a Merlin 61, as fitted to the Spitfire Mk IX.
 The Merlin 61 had a two-speed, two-stage, intercooled supercharger, designed by Stanley Hooker of Rolls-Royce.
 Both the Merlin 61 and V-1710-39 were capable of about 1570 hp war emergency power at relatively low altitudes, but the Merlin developed 1390 hp at 23500 ft versus the Allison's 1150 hp at 11800 ft, delivering an increase in top speed from 390 mph at ~15000 ft to an estimated 440 mph at 28100 ft.
 In the end the Merlin 61 was never fitted to the Mustang X, (or any other Mustang).
 The 65 series (a medium altitude engine) was fitted to all Mustang X prototypes.

 Initially, the Mustang's steadfast champion, USAAC/F Assistant Air Attaché Major Thomas Hitchcock, was concerned that the USAAF had little or no interest in the potential of the P-51A and its development with the Merlin engine.
 He wrote: "Its development in this theatre has suffered for various reasons.
 Sired by the English out of an American mother, the Mustang has no parent in the Army Air Corps to appreciate and push its good points.
 It does not fully satisfy good people on both sides of the Atlantic who seem more interested in pointing with pride to the development of a 100% national product..."